Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Review the potential fire risk

-Extra lights, candles, and Christmas trees can do wonders in making your church look festive, but can also increase the fire risk.
-We recommend reviewing your fire risk assessment in advance.
-Find out more about fire safety considerations and download our fire risk assessment form.
+Extra lights, candles and Christmas trees can increase fire risk.
+We recommend reviewing your fire risk assessment well before the festive season.
+Find out more about fire safety considerations - download our fire risk assessment form.

 Christmas events

-Many churches hold special services, events, and concerts at Christmas.
-Most of the time, such activities represent little or no additional risk.
-However, larger events can present additional or more significant risks.
+Many churches hold special services, events and concerts at Christmas, usually with little or no additional risk.
+But larger events do need to be properly managed.

-Consider any additional precautions that might be necessary.
-These will reflect the size and nature of the event, the size and location of your church or other venue, the number of volunteers involved, the number of visitors you expect to attend, and the nature of the activities involved in the event itself.
+Think about any additional precautions that might be necessary.
+These should reflect the size and nature of the event, the size and location of your church or venue, the number of volunteers involved and the number of visitors you expect.

-Preparing your church for the celebrations may mean completing tasks at height, for example, putting up lights or other decorations.
+Preparing your church for the celebrations may mean completing tasks at height, like putting up lights or other decorations.

-Our working at height information has plenty of tips on ensuring those helping this way are kept safe.
+Our working at height information has plenty of tips on ensuring this work is done safely.

 Slips and trips

-Slips and trips are the most common causes of injury in churches.
-During wintry weather, keep your visitors safe by maintaining footpaths and steps.
+Slips and trips are the most common cause of injury in churches.
+During wintry weather, maintain footpaths and steps to keep your visitors safe.

 Our slips and trips guidance has tips on how to protect people at your church.